-6 New Building Emissions Regulations in the US and EU
+6 new building emissions regulations in the US and EU

 We’ve said it before and we’ll say it again: Buildings are big polluters.
 In fact, they account for around a fourth of global energy-related emissions.
 Recognizing this, a wave of new regulations and policies has been rolling out worldwide to tackle building emissions.